home | section main page

 1.3. haha, very clever, it's not like that joke has been made 10 million times

 Yeah, but I think it's a good introduction to the subject.
-You can think of recursion as self-assembly and it has deep connections to topics such as emergence.
+You can think of recursion as self-assembly and it has deep connections to topics such as .
 I will first describe it in a mathematics context, and then a programming context.
 For demonstration purposes, I will use my own programming language, Stem (warning: link takes you outside of mindmap).
 Again, stem is a prerequisite as it is the standard programming language in the mindmap.

-2. Mathematics Describes Recursion
+2. Describes Recursion

 For this example, I will be using the factorial.
 One might define it like so: